 n’ basico Andy mo-jo black.”

-New Rican Spirit brought back memories of a pre-gentrified New York, where art, activism, and the music were accessible and affordable.
+New Rican Spirit brought back memories of a pre-gentrified New York, where art, activism, and music were accessible and affordable.
 Also, it was a rare opportunity to listen to the stories and anecdotes by the artists who lived it.

 The celebration ended on a festive note, with food, libations, and live music provided by bassist Ray Martinez, pianist Marcus Persiani and Gene Golden.
 The story of the New Rican Village has yet to be told in its entirety.
 Nevertheless, on the evening of November 7th, nostalgia and the New Rican Spirit ruled the day!